WITTGENSTEIN HAUS VIENNA Vernissage 4. December 2018 7 pm

 American, born Austria-Hungary.

-Michael Koch‘s intervention „Jakob´s Ladder“ is the Sliding Door, the entrance into a different dimension.
+Michael Koch‘s intervention „Wittgensteins´s Ladder“ is the Sliding Door, the entrance into a different dimension.
 The visitor is given the opportunity to slide into another dimension.

 The staircase leads into the (apparent) infinity.